 Disposition of the Bonds.
-A United States Bondholder generally will recognize gain or loss on the sale, exchange, retirement or other taxable disposition of a bond equal to the difference between the amount realized on the sale, exchange, retirement or other taxable disposition (other than amounts representing accrued and unpaid interest not previously included in income, which will be taxed as such) and the tax basis of the bond.
-The amount realized is the sum of cash plus the fair market value of any property received upon the sale, exchange, retirement or other taxable disposition of a bond.
+A United States Bondholder generally will recognize gain or loss on the taxable disposition of a bond equal to the difference between the amount realized on the taxable disposition (other than amounts representing accrued and unpaid interest not previously included in income, which will be taxed as such) and the tax basis of the bond.
+The amount realized is the sum of cash plus the fair market value of any property received upon the taxable disposition of a bond.
 A United States Bondholder's tax basis in a bond generally will be the purchase price of the bond, decreased (but not below zero) by any early principal payments.
-Gain or loss recognized on the sale, exchange, retirement or other taxable disposition of a bond generally will be capital gain or loss, and will be long-term capital gain or loss if the bond was held for more than one year.
+Gain or loss recognized on the taxable disposition of a bond generally will be capital gain or loss, and will be long-term capital gain or loss if the bond was held for more than one year.
 Limitations apply to the ability of United States Bondholders to offset capital losses against ordinary income.
-Any gain or loss recognized by a United States Bondholder on the sale, exchange, retirement or other taxable disposition of a bond generally will constitute income from, or loss allocable to, sources within the United States for United States federal income tax purposes.
+Any gain or loss recognized by a United States Bondholder on the taxable disposition of a bond generally will constitute income from, or loss allocable to, sources within the United States for United States federal income tax purposes.

 Medicare Tax.
-For taxable years beginning after December 31, 2012, a United States Bondholder that is an individual or estate, or a trust that does not fall into a special class of trusts that is exempt from such tax, will be subject to a 3.8 percent tax on the lesser of (i) the United States Bondholder's "net investment income" (or, in the case of an estate or trust, the "undistributed net investment income") for the relevant taxable year and (ii) the excess of the United States Bondholder's modified adjusted gross income for the taxable year over a certain threshold (which in the case of individuals will be between \$125,000 and \$250,000, depending on the individual's circumstances).
+A United States Bondholder that is an individual or estate, or a trust that does not fall into a special class of trusts that is exempt from such tax, will be subject to a 3.8 percent tax on the lesser of (i) the United States Bondholder's ''net investment income'' (or, in the case of an estate or trust, the ''undistributed net investment income'') for the relevant taxable year and (ii) the excess of the United States Bondholder's modified adjusted gross income for the taxable year over a certain threshold (which in the case of individuals will be between \$125,000 and \$250,000, depending on the individual's circumstances).
 A United States Bondholder's net investment income generally will include its interest income and its net gains from the disposition of a bond, unless such interest income or net gains are derived in the ordinary course of the conduct of a trade or business (other than a trade or business that consists of certain passive or trading activities).

 Information with Respect to Foreign Financial Assets.
 Owners of "specified foreign financial assets" with an aggregate value in excess of \$50,000 on the last day of the taxable year, or \$75,000 at any time during the taxable year (and in some circumstances, higher thresholds), generally will be required to file information reports with respect to such assets with their United States federal income tax returns.
-"Specified foreign financial assets'' include any financial accounts maintained by foreign financial institutions, as well as any of the following, but only if they are not held in accounts maintained by financial institutions: (i) stocks and securities issued by non-United States persons, financial instruments and contracts held for (ii) investment that have non-United States issuers or counterparties, and (iii) interests in non-United States entities.
+"Specified foreign financial assets'' include any financial accounts maintained by foreign financial institutions, as well as any of the following, but only if they are not held in accounts maintained by financial institutions: (i) stocks and securities issued by non-United States persons, (ii) financial instruments and contracts held for investment that have non-United States issuers or counterparties, and (iii) interests in non-United States entities.
 The bonds may be treated as specified foreign financial assets and United States Bondholders may be subject to this information reporting regime.
 Failure to file information reports may subject United States Bondholders to penalties.
 United States Bondholders should consult their own tax advisors regarding their obligation to file information reports with respect to the bonds.